Research Projects

 Sara Silverman

-Sara is a junior from Millburn, New Jersey.
-She is a psychology and public health double major and serves as Lab Manager.
-On campus, she is the Co-President of Colleges Against Cancer and a member of Kappa Delta, Psi Chi, and the Benjamin Rush Pre-Health Honor Society.
-Some fun facts about her are that her favorite food is sushi and she has two dogs!
+Sara is a senior from Millburn, New Jersey.
+She is a psychology and public health double major.
+On campus, she is the Co-President of Colleges Against Cancer and a member of Kappa Delta, Psi Chi, the Benjamin Rush Pre-Health Honor Society, and Phi Beta Kappa.
+She is also a TA for Face Perception.
+A fun fact about her is that she has two dogs!

 Laura Mendoza